crowds of smiling people walk along a street bearing torches

 What’s special about this Mòd?

 As with many festivals, there is also plenty to do and see as part of the festival’s fringe programme.
-This includes cèilidhs, workshops, lectures and guided walks around the surrounding area.
-There was also an international Shinty vs Hurling match, with Scotland taking on Ireland and winning on Saturday!
+This includes cèilidhs, workshops, lectures and book launches.
+‘Camanachd’ or shinty also features at the Mòd and the Men’s, Women’s and Youth Mòd Shinty Cups for will be up for grabs on Saturday 12 October.

 How can I see what’s going on?

-If you can’t make it down in person, fear not.
-BBC Alba and Radio nan Gàidheal have roundup coverage every night from 10pm.
+If you can’t make it to Oban in person, fear not.
+BBC Alba and Radio nan Gàidheal have live and roundup coverage through the week.

 Share